 GENERAL TRAILERING NOTES: A seven-wire trailering harness is standard on Silverado Heavy Duty models.
 Where available, the Heavy-Duty Trailering Equipment Package (Z82) provides a trailer hitch platform and a seven-pin sealed connector at the rear bumper.
 An eight-wire camper/fifth-wheel wiring harness (UY2) is also available and requires the Heavy-Duty Trailering Equipment Package (Z82).

 AUTOMATIC TRANSMISSION MODEL NOTE: All automatic transmission models are equipped with an engine oil cooler (KC4) and an oil-to-air transmission oil cooler (KNP).

-FIFTH-WHEEL AND GOOSENECK HITCH NOTES: Trailer kingpin weight should be 15-25 percent of total loaded trailer, up to 3,000 lbs. on 2500HD models or up to 3,500 lbs. on 3500HD models.
+FIFTH-WHEEL AND GOOSENECK KINGPIN WEIGHT NOTES: Fifth-wheel and gooseneck kingpin weight should be 15% to 25% of total loaded trailer, up to 3,000 lbs. on 2500 HD models or up to 4,000 lbs. on 3500 HD SRW models and 5,500 lbs. on 3500 HD DRW models.
 The addition of trailer kingpin weight cannot cause vehicle to exceed Rear Gross Axle Weight Rating (RGAWR) or Gross Vehicle Weight Rating (GVWR).